These procedures must be read in conjunction with the Duty of Care for Public School Students Policy.

 - endorse the required Proposal for Excursion form (Excursions in Public Schools Procedures, staff only) if the recreation or outdoor education activity is held off the school site;

 - before endorsing a recreation or outdoor education activity, confirm that:

 - it has a clear educational purpose;

 - high risk activities and locations with potential environmental or safety risks have not been included;

-- all recreation and outdoor activities comply with Appendix A: General Requirements for all Recreation and Outdoor Education Activities; and
+- all recreation and outdoor activities comply with Appendix A: General Requirements for all and recreation and outdoor education activities; and

-- any of the requirements contained in the relevant activity specific documents have been addressed:
+- all relevant activity specific documents have been addressed:

 - Abseiling and Climbing

 - Sailing and Sail Boarding

 - Surf Riding